 It is entirely up to you if you would like to participate in this study.
 As a participant of this study, you may voluntarily decide to withdraw at any time without any consequences.
 In the event that you need to withdraw you only need to contact the research team via email or by phone.
-A decision not to take part or to withdraw from the study at any time, will not affect your rights in any way and will not impact on your current medical care.
+A decision not to take part or to withdraw from the study at any time will not affect your rights in any way.